 Our Scholarship Essay Writing Prompt:

-Learn more about our ongoing scholarship awards and how you can enter win.
+Learn more about our ongoing scholarship awards and how you can enter to win.